SciBourne/array/README.md

 # Array
-Common Lisp eDSL for operations on array-like containers
+Common Lisp eDSL for operations on arrays and array-like containers

 <br>